arc360alt/ArkIDE/README.md

 ## Donate
 We provide [Scratch](https://scratch.mit.edu) free of charge, and want to keep it that way!
 Please consider making a [donation](https://www.scratchfoundation.org/donate) to support our continued engineering, design, community, and resource development efforts.
 Donations of any size are appreciated.
 Thank you!
 -->

+Adding this line so i can do a Rebuild becuase for some reason this ONE ICON is deciding to not work